If you’ve found this site useful, I’d be deeply appreciative if you choose to support this site.

 I get 10,000 IHG points if you use my link.

-Amex Hilton Honors Card: You get 100,000 Hilton Honors points after spending $1000 in 3 months.
-This is not the highest offer.
-Make a dummy booking on the Hilton website to pull a 75,000 Hilton Honors points + $50 in statement credits.
+Amex Hilton Honors Card: You get 75,000 Hilton Honors points after spending $1000 in 3 months.
+This is probably not the highest offer.

 I get 10,000 Hilton Honors points if you use my link.